edgeIO/documentation/content/docs/manuals/flops-addon/flops-project-workflow/stages/stages-2-and-3-FL-building-fl-actors.md

 ```

 {{< callout context="tip" title="*To build or not to build?*" icon="outline/hammer" >}}
-  Stage 2 is a distinct because:
+  Stage 2 is distinct because:
   - Deciding if new images need to be built requires querying the remote ML Git repository and the FLOps image registry.
   - The image-builder service can only run on worker nodes with the `image-builder` addon enabled.
   - Deploying the large image builder service *(pulled size ~3GB)* can take time.